Jean-Pascal Chaigne

 Jean-Pascal Chaigne (born 1977) is a French composer.

 Following initial studies at the Conservatoire National de Région de Tours and the University of Tours, he was admitted to the Conservatoire de Paris where he obtained first prizes in analysis, harmony, orchestration, counterpoint, 20th century music writing and composition, studying with Emmanuel Nunes and Stefano Gervasoni.
-Holding a PhD in musicology and author of several analytical articles, Jean-Pascal Chaigne also conducts research activity, thus nourishing his reflexion on musical creation.
-After teaching in the universities of Nice and Saint-Etienne, at the conservatory of Annecy and then at the Haute Ecole de Musique de Genève (Geneva University of Music), he is now professor and researcher at the Haute Ecole de Musique Vaud Valais Fribourg (Lausanne Conservatory).
+Jean-Pascal Chaigne is Professor of XX-XXI century musical writing at the Paris Conservatory (CNSMDP) and at the Haute Ecole de Musique Vaud Valais Fribourg (Lausanne Conservatory) in Switzerland.